xingchenzhang/xingchenzhang.github.io/_pages/about.md

 I am always looking for self-motivated PhD students.
 If you're interested in joining my Fusion Intelligence Laboratory as a PhD student, or if you wish to join by applying for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, Newton International Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV (**Please DO NOT send me a very long email!**).
 For more details and funding opportunities, please see the '[Vacancies](https://xingchenzhang.github.io/vacancies/)' section.

-- [[Commonwealth PhD Scholarships]](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-least-developed-countries-and-vulnerable-states/): Commonwealth PhD Scholarships are for applicants from least developed countries and vulnerable states, as classified by the OECD Development Assistance Committee (DAC), in the Commonwealth, for full-time doctoral study at a UK university.
-The application for the 2026/27 academic year **<span style="color: red;">will close at 16:00 on 21 October 2025</span>**.

 **Call for papers**
 -------